openhie/facility-recon/docs/source/dev/dhis2users.md

 Data sharing of pairs is similar to that of data sources.

-Go to the `Reconcile` tab and select `Create and Manage Data Source Pair`.
+Go to the Reconcile tab and select Create and Manage Data Source Pair.

 ![](../img/dhis2share_pairmenu.png)